 As well as being a great way to get to know other members, these sessions are ideal for keeping up your tri fitness and motivation: the mixture of speed and aerobic activity will ensure that you are race fit for the summer, whatever your current ability level.

 We also run brick sessions once or twice a month.
 Paul Mill, our experienced cycling coach, leads one training session each month at Crystal Palace National Sports Centre.
 These sessions require a turbo trainer – we usually have a couple of spares which people can borrow – and normally run for 2-3 hours.
-(We also run similar sessions at Richmond Park for those of you who can’t get enough brick work.)

 If you’re new to triathlon, a word of warning: these sessions are pretty tough, but they’re an essential part of triathlon training and everyone notices how much their tri times improve because of them.
 Brick training is a mixed run and bike session, starting with timed intervals on the bike and followed by race paced runs on the track, though you also get the chance to work on your transitions.
 All levels of ability are welcome to attend and the sessions’ structure means that everyone will get a decent workout.